Thabo September

 Thabo September (born 3 November 1982) is a retired South African football defender who played for SuperSport United.
 He studied towards a degree in sports management at the PE Technikon campus in George.

-As of January 2024, he is co-coach of Chippa United.
+He coached Chippa United from January 2024 to the end of the 2025 season, following which he purchased Komani United, a side in the Eastern Cape SAFA Second Division.
+As of March 2026, he is CEO of Komani.